omahane/manager-readme/README.md

-# Christian Burk's Management README
+# Christian Burk's Manager README

 ## Checking my privelege (a disclaimer)
 Two facts have not altered throughout my adult life: I am white and male.
 These facts distort reality around me with a bubble of privilege that I try to recognize and question even as they alter what I perceive and how I am perceived.
 Privilege is easy to see during a traffic stop or job opportunity, but in most cases it is water to fish: invisible and noticeable only in its absence.
 When I encounter information that do not conform to what I "know," I investigate it and the assumptions that accompany my privilege so that my analysis is not unduly affected by whiteness or maleness.
 I sometimes even describe my thought process where my privilege and the world meet.